Skip to main content

 Train th ethe tracks in front of train station

-The Office for Commonwealth Development (OCD) brings together state agencies responsible for environmental, transportation, and housing policies in a single office to promote growth that meets a wide range of goals.
-Through a combination of incentives and outreach, OCD is changing the way both the state and localities make growth decisions.
+This Smart Growth Award recognized the Massachusetts Office for Commonwealth Development (OCD) for bringing together state agencies responsible for environmental, transportation, and housing policies in a single office to promote growth that meets a wide range of goals.

 Old Town Wichita after smart growth development

-The use of innovative tax districts and incentives spurred the city of Wichita’s largest environmental cleanup effort and removed barriers that limited reinvestment in the warehouse district.
-Renamed “Old Town,” the district now features a mix of housing, shopping, and entertainment options while preserving its historic feel.
+The city used innovative tax districts and incentives to spur the city's largest environmental cleanup effort and removed barriers that limited reinvestment in the warehouse district.
+Through innovative strategies, collaborative problem solving, and a vision to foster great places, the city of Wichita has created a new neighborhood near downtown.
+Renamed “Old Town,” the district featured a mix of housing, shopping, and entertainment options while preserving its historic feel.

 For an update on this project, see the 2010 National Award for Smart Growth Achievement booklet.